 If Lymphoma is suspected and flow cytometry requested please send sample directly to Immunology Level 6 (int 52390).
 Do not send to Cytology as samples must be received for analysis as fresh as possible.

 Bronchial Tract Specimens: Bronchial tract specimens include bronchial lavage samples and bronchial brushings.
 Bronchial lavage samples are suspended in saline.
-Please collect lavage sample in a 25 ml tall, sterile, white capped universal container containing an equal quantity of cytospin collection fluid.
-Brush specimens may be spread directly onto a slide and/or the head of the brush may be detached and placed in cytospin collection fluid for transportation.
+Please collect lavage sample in a 50 ml, sterile, container containing at least 30mls PreservCyt.
+Brush specimens may be spread directly onto a slide and/or the head of the brush may be detached and placed in PreservCyt collection fluid for transportation.
+Agitate brush in PreservCyt, then remove brush before sending to Cytology.
 Direct preparations must be fixed to reduce the risk of infections associated with this specimen type.